In Dar es Salaam we boarded the bus

-the hawkers’ smell sour with resilience – this resilience and despair and the ripe banana I shall always remember while over their heads the bright signalling of an acetylene torch toiling inside the darkness of the 0-60 Auto Garage its fierce chemistry trying to hold things together.
+the hawkers’ smell sour with resilience – this resilience and the hawkers’ despair I shall always remember while over their heads the bright signalling of an acetylene torch toiled inside the darkness of the 0-60 Auto Garage, its fierce chemistry trying to hold things together.